 - Cost is $2,499 (full payment due upon registration)

 - Textbook sold separately

-- The program does not result in college credit and does not meet prerequisite requirements
+- The program does not result in college credit and does not meet prerequisite requirements for college credit courses

 - The program is not eligible for financial aid, fee waivers or student loans